Dalton Pompey

-Dalton Kenrick Pompey (born December 11, 1992) is a Canadian professional baseball centre fielder who is a free agent.
+Dalton Kenrick Pompey (born December 11, 1992) is a Canadian former professional baseball center fielder.
 He has previously played in Major League Baseball (MLB) for the Toronto Blue Jays.
 After five seasons in the minor leagues, Pompey made his MLB debut on September 2, 2014, becoming only the sixth player born in Ontario to play for the Blue Jays.
 He left the team in 2019 and played for several others until retiring from baseball in 2022 after a stint with the Guelph Royals of the Intercounty Baseball League, although he re–signed with the Royals in 2024.

 Professional career

 Toronto Blue Jays

 Pompey was drafted by the Toronto Blue Jays in the 16th round of the 2010 MLB draft out of John Fraser Secondary School in Mississauga, Ontario.
 He made his professional debut for the Gulf Coast League Blue Jays that season, hitting .191 with two home runs and five runs batted in (RBI) in 11 games.
 Pompey spent 2011 with the Gulf Coast League Blue Jays and Bluefield Blue Jays.
 Overall, he played in 60 games and hit .239 with five home runs, 17 RBI, and 23 stolen bases.

 Pompey played in only 20 games in 2012 due to a broken left hand.
 Splitting time with Bluefield, the Vancouver Canadians, and the Lansing Lugnuts, he hit .286 with eight RBI and five stolen bases.
 He returned to Lansing in 2013 to play in 115 games, and finished the year batting .261 with six home runs, 40 RBI, and 38 stolen bases.
 After the season, he was awarded a minor league Gold Glove Award, playing the full season without recording an error.

 Pompey started the 2014 season with the Dunedin Blue Jays, and was named to the 2014 All-Star Futures Game on June 24, 2014.
 Up to his selection to the team, he had posted a .313/.392/.460 triple-slash line in 67 games, along with six home runs and 27 stolen bases.
 Pompey was promoted to the Double-A New Hampshire Fisher Cats on June 27, 2014, and to the Triple-A Buffalo Bisons on August 20.
 On August 26, the Blue Jays organization announced that Pompey would play for the Mesa Solar Sox of the Arizona Fall League at the completion of the 2014 season.
 He finished the 2014 minor league season with a .313 batting average, nine home runs, 52 RBI, and 43 stolen bases in 112 games played.
 On September 3, Pompey was named to Baseball America's Second Team All-Stars for 2014.